Towards Quantum Advantage in Financial Market Risk using Quantum Gradient Algorithms: Simulation-Free Quantum Gradient Method

-where $\psi_{i}$ denotes products of eigenstates of $\mathcal{Q}(\boldx)$ and $\mathcal{Q}(-\boldx)$ which we can then be ignored for the rest of the algorithm.
-While the first two terms contain the appropriate phase kickback (up to the sign) for the two-point approximation method of Eq.~\eqref{eqn:sfqg_oracle}, the last two terms encode a phase proportional to $\theta(\boldx) + \theta(-\boldx) = \theta(\boldx_0) + \mathcal{O}(\partial^2\theta(\boldx)/\partial\boldx^2)$, which create a probability peak around zero instead of the gradient.
-We now show a way to construct the operator which encodes the phase as required by Eq.~\eqref{eqn:sfqg_oracle} without garbage terms using the methods from \cite{vazquez2020} to construct QAE oracles which compute products and linear combinations of functions.
+where $\psi_{i}$ denotes products of eigenstates of $\mathcal{Q}_+$ and $\mathcal{Q}_-$ which can then be ignored for the rest of the algorithm.
+While the first two terms contain the appropriate phase kickback (up to the sign) for the two-point approximation method of Eq.~\eqref{eqn:sfqg_oracle} with combined probability of $50\%$, the last two terms encode a phase proportional to $\theta(\boldx) + \theta(-\boldx) = \theta(\boldx_0) + \mathcal{O}(\partial^2\theta(\boldx)/\partial\boldx^2)$, which create a probability peak around zero instead of the gradient, with similar combined $50\%$ probability.
+By adding a dummy variable to the function as described at the end of Sec.~\ref{sec:first_order_phase_oracle}, we can distinguish which eigenstate we are in by measuring the gradient of the dummy variable after applying the inverse Quantum Fourier Transform.
+Because we know the gradient with respect to the dummy variable by construction, measuring the positive (negative) gradient of the dummy variable means we are measuring the positive (negative) gradient with respect to the other variables.
+Otherwise, if we measure zero in the dummy variable register, we ignore that measurement.
+This means that additional post-processing is required for this method, and $50\%$ of the shots are discarded.
+The total number of shots required depends on the desired accuracy of the estimation and this choice is discussed in more detail in Sec.~\ref{sec:mle}.
+A circuit diagram of the SFQG method is shown in Fig.~\ref{fig:sfqg_circuit}.
+Note that the operators $\mathcal{Q}_+$ and $\mathcal{Q}_-$ need to be applied to separate registers in order to generate the correct phases for Eq.~\eqref{eqn:sfqg_oracle_pp}.